Governance

 Module Seminars

-These seminars comprise lectures and workshops and are scheduled over two/three days for each module.
+Seminars comprise lectures and workshops and are scheduled over specific days for each module.
 They address key areas in the literature and provide guidance on module assessment.

 Subjects taught